Tuscany: Complete Regeneration During Italy’s Favorite Season

 Secure your spot with Immersive Explorations and take your professional development to the next level by integrating experiential learning with evidence-based practice.
 Embrace this chance to enhance your knowledge and transform your approach to patient care!
 Details

-• Not Included: Airfare and transportation at the start and end of the trip
+Not Included: Airfare, trip insurance, and transportation at the start and end of the program

 When you click on the “Join Us” button below, you can schedule time to talk with our Tuscany trip specialist — learn more and secure your spot on these exclusive trips limited to 8-12 people.